 Based in Finland, Linda Suolahti (b.1989) began playing music at a young age, perfecting her technical abilities and unique sound.
 Following years of experience performing on different stages and at vast variety of events Linda Suolahti has been making a name for herself in the classical music scene.
 With a love of music and performing it Linda seeks to continually develop, create new, and share the joy of playing.

 Despite her young age Linda has acquired already a few years of experience in leading orchestras as a concertmaster at the same time always particularly specializing on her true love - chamber music.
-The last three years she has worked in Lapland Chamber Orchestra as a 2nd concertmaster with alternating duties.
+The last three years she worked in Lapland Chamber Orchestra as a 2nd concertmaster with alternating duties.
 During season 2018-2019 she was a substitute for the 1st concertmaster chair.

 From 2016 Suolahti has been artistic director of a chamber music festival “Kokonainen” - a new music festival highlighting especially unknown and forgotten female composers.

 Suolahti has performed as a soloist under Ari Angervo’s, Tomas Djupsjöbacka’s, John Storgård’s, Eero Lehtimäki’s and Reinhard Goebel’s baton with various ensembles.
 She has also appeared as a soloist leading herself the orchestra at the same time.